Fraud and Corruption Prevention Policy and Procedure

 Awareness

-- complete our Code of Ethics and Conduct training and any training required to understand their responsibilities under this policy.
+- complete the Code of Ethics and Conduct training and all other mandatory training required to understand their responsibilities under this policy.

 Conflicts of interest and disclosure

 A conflict of interest may arise in situations where there is a conflict between public duty and private interest.
-Staff must be aware of their obligations of declaring conflicts (as set out in the DCITHS Code of Ethics and Conduct).
+Employees must be aware of their obligations of declaring conflicts.
+All conflicts of interest (actual or perceived) should be managed in accordance with the guidance in the DCITHS Code of Ethics and Conduct and the Conflicts of Interest Policy.

 Reporting

-All staff are required to report any instances of suspected fraud or corruption.
-Staff can make reports of fraud and corruption in accordance with the Public Interest Disclosure Policy and Annexure B of this policy.
+All employees are required to report any instances of suspected fraud or corruption.
+Employees can make reports of fraud and corruption in accordance with the Public Interest Disclosure Policy and Annexure A of this policy.

-The Department is committed to an open environment where all staff can confidently report any suspected improper conduct without fear of reprisal.
-The Department endeavours to protect staff making reports from any form of reprisal and /or prejudice in their employment/engagement.
+The Department is committed to an open environment where all staff can confidently report any suspected improper conduct without fear of detrimental action.
+The Department endeavours to protect staff making reports from any form of detrimental action.

-The Department will not tolerate reprisal action against its staff for making a report under this policy.
+The Department will not tolerate detrimental action against its staff for making a report under this policy.

 Internal audit systems

-The Deputy Secretary, Engagement, Operations and Governance has oversight of the organisation’s risk framework and providing the necessary oversight and reporting on risk management practices within the Department.
+The Chief Risk Officer has oversight of the organisation’s risk framework and providing the necessary oversight and reporting on risk management practices within the Department.

 Internal audits/reviews regularly examine samples of medium and high-risk processes across the Department to assess the adequacy of controls and to detect irregularities.
-Outcomes of audits/reviews are reported to the ARC.
+Outcomes of audits/reviews are reported to the Audit and Risk Committee (ARC).

 The Department’s internal audits are reviewed by the ARC.
-The Executive Director, Governance will monitor the implementation of recommendations from Internal Audit to safeguard the Department against fraud and corruption
+The Deputy Secretary, Corporate Services will monitor the implementation of recommendations from Internal Audit to safeguard the Department against fraud and corruption.

 Investigations

-Substantiated allegations of fraud and corruption, or attempted fraud and corruption, will result in disciplinary action.
+Substantiated allegations of fraud and corruption, or attempted fraud and corruption, may result in disciplinary action.

 Consequences for committing or attempting fraud and/or corruption may include, but are not limited to: